Core Science Analytics, Synthesis, and Libraries (CSAS&L)

 The Wyoming Landscape Conservation Initiative (WLCI) is a multi-partner, science-based program focusing on monitoring habitat in southwest Wyoming amidst anthropogenic changes on a landscape scale.
 WLCI needs data management tools that enable federal, state, and local entities to integrate resources by contributing, accessing, and archiving multidisciplinary data of various types (geospatial, database, and spreadsheet).

-USGS Core Science Metadata Clearinghouse: is an application developed by the USGS Core Science Analytics and Synthesis (CSAS) program to locate, evaluate, and access earth science data and information from cooperating data partners and information sources.
+USGS Core Science Metadata Clearinghouse: is an application developed by the USGS Core Science Analytics, Synthesis, and Libraries (CSAS&L) program to locate, evaluate, and access earth science data and information from cooperating data partners and information sources.
 It contains standardized metadata descriptions of earth science data sets and information products from over 94 partners.
 Metadata descriptions follow the Federal Geographic Data Committee's (FGDC's) Content Standards for Digital Geospatial Metadata, and other standards such as the Ecological Metadata Language.
 Web Service

 The USGS Data Management Toolbox is a USGS website dedicated to support and enable better science data management.
 Created and sponsored by the Community for Data Integration (CDI) Data Management Working Group, the site provides suggested best practices, tools, and policies to ensure good data management.
 The site guides scientists, data managers, and data stewards through the USGS data lifecycle enabling the ability to better plan, describe, preserve, and share data.